Jasper Abraham murder case: Reactions and reform

-With Grigg's opposition widescale change did not occur until 1930 when the Colonial Office ordered that the Indian Penal Code be replaced with a system based on English law.
+With Grigg's opposition, widescale change did not occur until 1930 when the Colonial Office ordered that the Indian Penal Code be replaced with a system based on English law.
 After this point Kenyan juries occasionally returned unexpected verdicts, but with the discretion allowed by the Indian Penal Code's treatment of homicide removed, these became less common.
-The administration of Governor Joseph Byrne (1931-38) saw settlers receiving less treatment and legal reforms reducing the discretion judges had on sentences.
-Despite this Kenyan settler opinion remained in favour of "rough justice" to Africans for decades, coming to the fore again during the 1950s Mau Mau rebellion.
+The administration of Governor Joseph Byrne (1931–38) saw settlers receiving less lenient treatment and legal reforms brought in that reduced the discretion allowed to judges on sentencing.
+Kenyan settler opinion remained in favour of "rough justice" to Africans for decades and it became a factor in the 1950s Mau Mau rebellion.

 Legacy

 Abraham served as inspiration for the character of Louis Schultz in Nora K. Strange's 1928 novel Kenya Dawn.
 Schultz is a brutal Dutch settler who kills an African and attempts to rape a European woman.
 The killing of Kitosh is portrayed in Danish-Kenyan novelist Karen Blixen's Kitosch's [sic] Story, part of her 1937 work Out of Africa.
 Blixen's account of the case romanticised Kitosh's killing and accepted the theory of his intent to commit suicide, but does not wholly exonerate Abraham.

-Interest in Abraham remained in British political circles.
-The MP Rennie Smith asked Ormsby-Gore, on 29 November 1926, whether Abraham had been brought to trial for another assault on an African, as he had been informed.
+The British MP Rennie Smith asked Ormsby-Gore, on 29 November 1926, whether Abraham had been brought to trial for another assault on an African, as he had been informed.
 Amery replied, on 24 February 1927, that this was not the case and that he had maintained a clean criminal record since the case.
 Amery also stated that Grigg had told him Abraham was "doing his utmost to retrieve his character".
-Abraham is reported to have died in Kenya in 1943.
+The Europeans In East Africa database records that Abraham died in Kenya in 1943.